NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

 - Word-aligned memory interface with internal DATA_MEM
 - Pipeline registers for each stage
 - Register file write-back with control signal handling
-- Hazard-aware architecture, forwading.
-Built for future extensions (e.g.  stalls)
+- Hazard-aware architecture (forwarding implemented; built for future extensions such as stalls)
 - All design and testing done by me as a deep-dive into CPU architecture

 ## Open Questions
-Design Question — Port Entry vs Internal Signal
+Design Questions — Port Entry vs Internal Signal

 As I was building my pipeline registers and debugging signal flow, I started wondering about the trade-offs between two design choices: